"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “He fell here.”
 The detective indicated where the victim had fallen facedown, his heart leaking into the snow.
 “The killer rolled him over to cut his face.”

 Director Husarska pulled a pack of cigarettes out of her coat pocket.
 That morning she had shed her usual full-length fur for a shiny “wet look” jacket that could not possibly have kept her warm; but perhaps like Jay, she had been summoned to the crime scene at an awkward moment, and wore whatever was handy.
-Tapping out a cigarette, she slipped it between her lips, also red like her car, and another rare spot of color in that blurry morning.
+Tapping out a cigarette, she slipped it between her lips, also red like her car, and another rare spot of bright color in that blurry morning.
 She snapped open her lighter; its blue flame danced atop the silver case.
 “He is Russian,” she said, so flatly that Jay halfway expected her to poke the body with her toe, as she might something washed up on the beach.

 “What makes him Russian?”
 Jay asked.